wlonk/arcadia/intro/what_a_game_looks_like.rst

 Each player should push towards their particular agenda, while allowing room for contributions, suggestions, and consideration from everyone else at the table.
 All the rules of polite conversation apply as ever.

+.. todo:: What's the GM doing at the table?